 - Cooking style: European

-- 150g of Instant Oat Flour in cookies and cream flavour FoodSeries
+- 150g of Instant Oat Flour in cookies and cream flavour by FoodSeries

-- 40g of Hydrolysed Rice Flour' from FoodSeries
+- 40g of Hydrolysed Rice Flour' by FoodSeries

-- 1 scoop of Egg Albumin Powder from FoodSeries
+- 1 scoop of Egg Albumin Powder by FoodSeries

 - 1 pinch of salt